microsoft/PowerApps-Samples/cds/orgsvc/C#/AuditEntityData/README.md

 1. Checks for the current version of the org.
 2. Creates an sample account entity.

 ### Demonstrate

-1. Get's the organization's ID from the system user record.
+1. Gets the organization's ID from the system user record.
 2. Enabling auditing on organization and also on the sample account entity.
 3. The `RetrieveRecordChangeHistoryRequest` retrieves the audit history for the account entity and displays the result.